GluuFederation/docs-cb-prod/docs/source/index.md

 ## Hybrid backend

-If both Couchbase and OpenDJ are available (either locally or remote), you will be asked if you want to use hybrid backends:
+If both Couchbase and OpenDJ are installed (either locally or remote), during setup you can choose Option 3 to leverage both to support a "hybrid" backend database infrastructure:

 ```
 Install (1) Gluu OpenDj (2) Couchbase (3) Hybrid [1|2|3] [1] : 3